-When inspiration first strikes, either from reading a story or imagining one, it evokes a cascade of inner images.
-While these images are rich and vibrant, they are more often than not jumbled up in my head.
+When inspiration first strikes, either from reading or imagining a story, or just plain daydreaming, it evokes a cascade of inner images.
+While richly textured and gripping, these images are more often than not jumbled up in my head.

 To sort things out, I just sit with the images for a time, mulling them over and examining them from every angle.
 I look and look and look even more.
 That looking eventually works a kind of magic, honing and clarifying the choices of what I should illustrate.

-And when complete, a very definite sequence of images will have moved forward in my mind, begging for expression.
+And when complete, a very definite image or sequence of images will have moved forward in my mind, begging for expression.

-This is where I think out loud on paper (computer screen now) and pin down the desired sequence of images.
+This is where I think out loud on paper (or computer screen) and pin down the desired sequence of images.